solana-foundation/developer-content/content/courses/token-extensions/cpi-guard.md

   - Explain what the CPI Guard protects against
   - Write code to test the CPI Guard
 description:
-  "Create tokens that don't allow certain accounts to be invoked from toher programs."
+  "Create tokens that don't allow certain accounts to be invoked from other programs."
 ---